 Open the Group Policy Management Console (GPMC) and create a new group policy, as shown in Figures 3 and 4.

 Edit the new group policy, and navigate to Computer Configuration\Policies\Administrative Templates\Windows Components\File Explorer\Set a default associations configuration file, as shown in Figure 5.

 Enable the Set a default associations configuration file policy setting and enter the path to the XML file, as shown in Figure 6.

 Click OK, exit the group policy editor, and link the new policy to the appropriate Organizational Unit for your XenApp servers that use Windows Server 2012+.
-After the group policy refresh interval or restarting the server(s), the new group policy setting will be applied and application associations will now work.
+After the group policy refresh interval or restarting the server(s), the new group policy setting will apply, and application associations will work.

 The main problem with this new method is that the XML file is static.
 If any new applications (with file type associations) are installed, the XML file will need to be recreated.

-Hope this helps someone else that finds themselves in the same situation of needing to set File Type or Application associations for WIndows Server 2012 or Server 2012 R2.
+I hope this helps someone else who finds themselves in the same situation of setting File Type or Application associations for Windows Server 2012 or Server 2012 R2.